codemaker4/1bpc-compiler/readme.md

 automatically recompile when the source file changes, and keep all the notes for each address on the same line

-`python main.py --show-labels --note-level info --add-address-numbers --show-token-src --add-token-notes --auto-recompile source.txt output.txt`
+`python main.py --show-labels --note-level info --add-address-numbers --show-token-src --add-token-notes --use-hashtags --auto-recompile source.txt output.txt`

 format the extra info in a computer-readable format